dreww/help.github.com/_posts/2012-03-07-linux-verify-ssh.markdown

 1. <span class="step-title">Find SSH key fingerprints.</span>

-	Copy and paste this command into Terminal.app to find the fingerprints for all public keys in your ".ssh" directory:
+	Copy and paste this command into Terminal to find the fingerprints for all public keys in your ".ssh" directory:

 	<pre class="terminal bootcamp">
 	<span class="codeline">$ ls ~/.ssh/*.pub | xargs -L 1 ssh-keygen -l -f<span>Print fingerprint for each public key in the ".ssh" directory in your user directory</span></span>